clarkdatalabs/web_network_visualization/instructions.md

 # Web_network_visualization

 ## Introduction
   This tutorial will show how to build a web-network visulization.
-The theme we visualize in the example is the web-network of different types of beer.<br>
+The theme we visualize in the example is the web-network of different types of beer.<br><br>
-  You don’t need to be an expert in web development to get started with a network visualization in D3 however we do make some assumptions about our audience.<br>
+  You don’t need to be an expert in web development to get started with a network visualization in D3 however we do make some assumptions about our audience.<br><br>
   We assume that:
   - You’ve had experience with another programming such as Python, Java, or C++
   - You have some working knowledge of HTML, CSS and Javascript